 As part of the Company's growth-through-acquisition strategy, in July 2011, the Company entered into a definitive agreement with American Water to purchase all of the stock of the subsidiary that holds American Water's regulated water and wastewater operations in Ohio.
 American Water's Ohio operations served approximately 59,000 customers.
 On May 1, 2012, the Company completed its acquisition of American Water's water and wastewater operations in Ohio.
-The total purchase price at closing consisted of \$102,154 in cash plus certain assumed liabilities, including debt of \$14,281, as adjusted pursuant to the purchase agreement based on book value at closing.
+The total purchase price at closing consisted of \$102,154 in cash plus specific assumed liabilities, including debt of \$14,281, as adjusted pursuant to the purchase agreement based on book value at closing.
 The transaction has been accounted for as a business combination.
-In the fourth quarter of 2012, the Company reduced the amount of goodwill recognized from the acquisition by \$10,575 primarily as a result of a tax election allowing the acquisition to be treated as an asset purchase.
 The Company has included the results of its acquisition in Ohio in our consolidated financial statements as part of our Regulated segment since the date of acquisition.
-The operating revenue and earnings included in the consolidated financial statements of the Company during the period owned by the Company was \$27,981 and \$3,265, respectively.
-The proforma impact of the Company's Ohio acquisition was not material to our results of operations for the years ended December 31, 2012, 2011, and 2010, respectively, and to our financial condition as of December 31, 2012 and 2011, respectively.
-The preliminary purchase price allocation is as follows:
+The operating revenue and earnings included in the consolidated financial statements of the Company during the period owned by the Company was \$41,167 and \$3,987 in 2013, respectively, and \$27,981 and \$3,265 in 2012, respectively.
+The proforma impact of the Company's Ohio acquisition was not material to our results of operations for the years ended December 31, 2012 and 2011.
+The purchase price allocation was as follows:

-May 1,
+May 1, 2012

-2012

-Property, plant and equipment, net \$119,595
+Property, plant and equipment, net \$ 119,595

 Current assets 6,852

 Other long-term assets 7,525

 Goodwill 1,679

 Total assets acquired 135,651

 Current liabilities 3,409

 Long-term debt, excluding current portion 14,233

 Other long-term liabilities 15,855

 Total liabilities assumed 33,497

-Net assets acquired \$102,154
+Net assets acquired \$ 102,154

 In addition to the Company's acquisition in Ohio, during 2012, the Company completed 16 acquisitions of water and wastewater utility systems in various states.
 The total purchase price consisted of \$19,094 in cash.
-The operating revenues included in the consolidated financial statements of the Company during the period owned by the Company were \$1,527.
+The operating revenues included in the consolidated financial statements of the Company during the period owned by the Company were \$4,033 in 2013 and \$1,527 in 2012.
 The pro forma effect of the businesses acquired is not material to the Company's results of operations.

 In June 2011, the Company completed its acquisition of approximately fifty-one water and five wastewater systems in Texas serving approximately 5,300 customers.
 The total purchase price consisted of \$6,245 in cash.
-The operating revenues included in the consolidated financial statements of the Company during the period owned by the Company were \$3,245 in 2012 and \$1,826 in 2011.
+The operating revenues included in the consolidated financial statements of the Company during the period owned by the Company were \$3,408 in 2013, \$3,245 in 2012, and \$1,826 in 2011.
 The pro forma effect of the businesses acquired is not material to the Company's results of operations.

 In addition to the Company's acquisition in Texas, during 2011, the Company completed eight acquisitions of water and wastewater utility systems in various states.
 The total purchase price consisted of \$2,270 in cash.
-The operating revenues included in the consolidated financial statements of the Company during the period owned by the Company were \$644 in 2012 and \$226 in 2011.
-The pro forma effect of the businesses acquired in 2011 is not material to the Company's results of operations.
+The operating revenues included in the consolidated financial statements of the Company during the period owned by the Company were \$708 in 2013, \$644 in 2012, and \$226 in 2011.
+The proforma effect of the businesses acquired in 2011 is not material to the Company's results of operations.